hopeseekr/BashScripts/README.md

 - Empties out the ~/.cache directory of every non-root user.
 - Empties out Pacman's package cache directory.

-This requires [nullfsvfs](https://github.com/abbbi/nullfsvfs) and requires that it be mounted to /media/sinkhole.
+This can optionally use [nullfsvfs](https://github.com/abbbi/nullfsvfs) in order to limit wear-and-tear on SSDs.

 ## cron.daily/01_purge-locales